 Household cleaners contain dangerous toxins.
 Things such as laundry detergent, gardening supplies, and disinfectants should all be locked away.

 4. Anchor Furniture

 Do not forget your furniture when you go to baby-proof your home.
 While it does not seem possible that your sweet baby will climb your bookcase, it is.
 You never know what a baby will use as a playground.

 To be safe, anchor any heavy, climbable furniture to the wall.
 Dressers in your child’s room are especially dangerous.
 They may climb on them while you are sleeping, pulling the dresser on top of them.
 Most children’s furniture will come equipped with anchors for this purpose.
 You can always find these easily at hardware stores as well.

 5. Baby Proof Home Windows and Doors

 Kids are mini escape artists.
-Make sure you install child locks on your doors before your child can reach.
+Ensure you install child locks on your doors before your child can reach them.
 Several different options can cover the door handle or add an extra lock.
-It can also be helpful to remove the lock on their bedroom door so that they cannot accidentally lock themselves in.
+It can also be helpful to remove the lock on their bedroom door, so they cannot accidentally lock themselves in.